attackant/NotTimThumb/README.md

-NotTimThumb pre-alpha (under construction) (a secure PHP image resize script)
+ThumbsUp pre-alpha (under construction) (a secure PHP image resize script)
 ======

 A secure, slimmed down version of the ol' standby TimThumb.